miquelindia90/MachineTranslationAPI/README.md

 1.2 *Tokenization*: The tokenization was done without using any external library.
 The tokenization was done in a way that the sentences were tokenized in words.
 In SDMT models we have worked in the word level.
 For future SDMT or multilingual models I would like have worked with subwords ([BPE](https://aclanthology.org/P16-1162/) or [Unigram LM](https://arxiv.org/abs/1804.10959)) in order to avoid dealing with a almost ~4x vocabulary size (multilingual) and also with the OOV issue.

 2.- **Algorithm Design**: The first idea was to train a collection of SDMT models that should be used in a multi-lingual platform API.
-Since i was not able to do thousand of initial trainings I had to choose wether to use a LAS based topology or a Transformer based one.
+Since i was not able to do thousand of initial trainings I had to choose whether to use a LAS based topology or a Transformer based one.
 I chose the Tranformer one and tried to run a first set of small models with a small Transformer configuration.
 A second set of trainings was done playing with some variable tuning.
 This second set of trainings have not lead to a noticeable improvement in terms of BLEU.

 3.- **Results and Discussion**: The table with the BLEU metric for each language pair can be found in [Supported Languages](#supported-languages).
 After the training + evaluation steps, the results were not good.
 Here is a list of observations and things learned from the process.